Saunders Science Scholars

 Discovering the science in you!

-In this unique partnership with Gates County Schools and the Gates County Community Partnership, Morehead Planetarium and Science Center helps students discover science in new and exciting ways through hands-on exploration.
+In this unique partnership with Gates County Schools and the Gates County Community Partnership, Morehead Planetarium and Science Center helps students discover science in new and exciting ways through hands-on exploration and new enrichment opportunities.

 In addition to working with cohorts of students, the Saunders Science Scholars program supports the local school district by providing outreach from our mobile programs.
-We also engage with the community through general public events like the Science Tailgate.
+We also engage with the community through general public events like the Saturdays of Science.

 Made possible by a gift from Morehead Advisory Council member, Stephen Butts, and his wife Addie Butts, the Saunders Science Scholars program was born out of a vision to help increase students’ science self-efficacy and confidence with STEM disciplines in school, and to provide mentoring support that encourages students to explore careers in STEM.

 The Saunders Science Scholars program was named in honor of Benjamin C. Saunders, Sr., who was an esteemed educator with Gates County Schools for 40 years.
 In 2021, he posthumously received the Order of the Long Leaf Pine Society Award.
 The honor was granted by Governor Roy Cooper in acknowledgement of Saunders’ contributions to the state and his community through exemplary service and exceptional accomplishments.
 Read more about the award here.